sturmer/sturmer/README.md

 ### Hi!

-I'm Gian and I work as a software engineer for [Glia](https://www.glia.com/).
+I'm Gian and I work as an Engineering Manager for [Glia](https://www.glia.com/).

 I write in Elixir, Ruby, and (as little as possible) JavaScript.
 I like [Racket](https://racket-lang.org/).